Isabel Sanford's Honeymoon Hotel

 Isabel Sanford's Honeymoon Hotel is an American sitcom that was broadcast in first-run syndication in January 1987.
 The stripped series, airing five days a week, was created to showcase Isabel Sanford's comedic skills, but it failed to attract an audience and was quickly cancelled.
 The title of the series may have likely been inspired by an episode from the tenth season of The Jeffersons called "Honeymoon Hotel".

 Premise

 Isabel Scott is a divorcee who runs Isabel's Honeymoon Hotel, a once profitable but now debt-ridden inn.
-Accompanying Isabel are her ex-husband K.C., her niece Jolie, her assistants Martha and Carlton, Mel the bartender, and Anges the chambermaid.
+Accompanying Isabel are her ex-husband K.C., her niece Jolie, her assistants Martha and Carlton, Mel the bartender, and Agnes the chambermaid.